 Answer (e) will not be successful without extensive professional help.
 Finally, answer (f) does not address the problem and may aggravate the situation.

 Hard Exercise 2.
 George had a falling out with his mother, Diane, over marrying his high school drop-out and drug-using girlfriend, Marla.
 They had a child, William, who was a straight A student.
-Marla was imprisoned on selling drugs, resulting in a divorce.
+Marla was imprisoned for selling drugs, resulting in a divorce.
 George had not talked to his mother for 20 years and received notice that she was on her death bed.
 He loved his mother but could not forgive her for not accepting Marla into the family.
-He felt that it caused Marla to sell drugs and broke up their marriage.
+He felt it caused Marla to sell drugs and broke up their marriage.
 George feels guilty that he has kept William away from his grandmother.
 What should George Do?